jamespfennell/transiter-ny/README.md

 - For stops, the daytime and realtime service maps are shown.
   For routes, the all times and realtime service maps are shown.

-Of course everything can be changed by playing with the TOML file.
+Of course everything can be changed by playing with the YAML config file.

 ## License note